There are three goals in organizing and naming your files, all of which lead to similar conclusions:

 The keyword-searchable index of Ohio University Web pages, accessible through the "Search" feature on the Front Door, may contain duplicate entries (and therefore will both respond more slowly and also provide less-useful results) if the same page is referenced in more than one way.
 This is an issue both in the anchor tag HREFs and also in imagemap data blocks (see Appendix III).
 This leads to the following rules of thumb:

-For default, index, or welcome files, which the server will permit you to leave off the end of the URL, always be very careful to consistently include the filename in full, or consistently exclude the filename (e.g., you could use "http://www.ohio.edu/lookup/" or "http://www.ohio.edu/lookup/index.html", but not both).
+For default, index, or welcome files, which the server will permit you to leave off the end of the URL, always be very careful to consistently include the filename in full, or consistently exclude the filename (e.g., you could use "https://www.ohio.edu/lookup/" or "https://www.ohio.edu/lookup/index.html", but not both).
 Including the filename has the advantage of working correctly while checking files from your hard disk; excluding the filename has the advantage of working even after a change of server (e.g., CommonSpot home pages are index.cfm, but ww2 home pages are index.html, and the new CMS will likely have yet another filetype).

-Because some Web servers are case-sensitive in the path and filename part of the URL, the indexing procedure presumes that pages it finds by following URLs that differ only by case are in fact distinct.
-Since ww2 and wws2 are not case-sensitive, any case combination will work when browsing pages on those servers; therefore we urge that you consistently use the one that is easiest to achieve: if manually typed, all lowercase, if selected through software dialogs, exactly matching the case of the file and folder names on your personal computer's disk drive.
+Because some Web servers are case-sensitive in the path and filename part of the URL, search engines often presume that pages found by following URLs that differ only by case are in fact distinct.
+Since ww2, wws2, and people2 are not case-sensitive, any case combination will work when browsing pages on those servers; therefore we urge that you consistently use the one that is easiest to achieve: if manually typed, all lowercase, if selected through software dialogs, exactly matching the case of the file and folder names on your personal computer's disk drive.

 Following these rules of thumb will have the added advantage that browser caches will not waste space on duplicate copies of the referenced files, thereby reducing the time to display your pages and reducing the load on the network and the server.